-My quest to find out how to get rid of eczema started about one year ago.
-For the first time ever in my life, I had an encounter with eczema.
-As a matter of fact, it was my first skin problem of any type – I really didn’t even have pimples as a teenager!
-Not only did I want it gone, I wanted to know how to get rid of eczema naturally.
+My quest to find out how to get rid of eczema naturally started about one year ago.
+I always try natural remedies first and now, for the first time ever in my life, I had an encounter with eczema.
+As a matter of fact, it was my first skin problem of any type - I really didn't even have pimples as a teenager!

 Most of my products are natural and "clean".
 Nevertheless, something was causing my hands to be a shredded mass of raw skin!